Mandy-cyber/Markdown-ToC-Generator/README.md

 ## 🎨 Example

 Let's say you want to generate a ToC for this very README.md file.
-First, you would mark the location with the **MD-TOC** placeholder like this:
+First, you would mark the location with the **MD-TOC** placeholder like this:<br>

 ```markdown
 # Project Documentation